 Building teachers’ knowledge and skills helps a small school achieve big gains

-Quileute Tribal School in Washington State serves just 60 K-12 students but since Mark Jacobson became Superintendent and Principal at this Bureau of Indian Education (BIE) school three years ago it has been his mission to provide each and every one with a world-class education.
+Quileute Tribal School in Washington State serves just 60 K-12 students but since Mark Jacobson became Superintendent at this Bureau of Indian Education (BIE) school three years ago it has been his mission to provide each and every one with a world-class education.
 “We view our small size as an opportunity,” shares Mr. Jacobson.
 “With 11 teachers we have an incredibly low student to teacher ratio which means we can put a concentrated effort toward helping each student succeed.”

 When Mr. Jacobson arrived at Quileute Tribal School, located at the mouth of the Quilayute River and bordered by Olympic National Park and the Pacific Ocean, the BIE was providing funding for professional learning support from CORE to help teachers build their instructional skills.
 “During my first year at the school, we were working with two CORE consultants who introduced us to a lot of really good instructional strategies,” says Mr. Jacobson.
 “Over the next three years, we benefited from the knowledge of several other CORE consultants who began to work with us to implement those strategies.